 HEALTH INSURANCE OWNED BY INDIVIDUALS OR SELF-EMPLOYED PEOPLE

-Individuals: Critical illness insurance; income-style LTCI, disability income insurance: No. Personal health Insurance including reimbursement-style LTCI: No, unless you’re self-employed, in which case yes, subject to limits.
+What about personal health Insurance including reimbursement-style LTCI?
+No, unless you’re self-employed, in which case yes (subject certain to limits).
 Personal health insurance premiums that can’t be been deducted may count towards a claim for the Medical Expense Tax Credit.

-I think I’ll leave it at that.
-Before claiming any insurance premium as a tax deduction, you need to talk to your tax professional.
-If you don’t have one, ask your financial advisor for a referral.
+Please talk to your tax professional before claiming any insurance premium as a tax deduction.
+If you don’t have one, ask your advisor for a recommendation.

-This article is intended to provide general information only.
-Sun Life Assurance Company of Canada and the author do not provide taxation advice.
-Before acting on information in this article, individuals and corporations must seek advice from a qualified professional, including a thorough examination of their specific legal, accounting and tax situation.
+This article only provides general information.
+Sun Life Assurance Company of Canada and the author do not provide tax advice.
+Before acting on information in this article, individuals and corporations must seek advice from a qualified professional like an accountant or lawyer.